DeeStarks/infiniti/README.md

 # INFINITI

-Inifiniti is a bank app that allows for the management of bank accounts and transactions.
-NB: This is an open source project meant for practice purposes.
+Infiniti is a bank application that follows the hexagonal architecture, to design a system for managing accounts and user transactions.
+NB: This is for practice purposes only.

-- Architecture: Hexagonal
-- Language: Go
-- Containerization: Docker
-- Database: Postgres
-- Command Management: Makefile

 ### Setup